-The course considers the spatial dynamics of the world hlpping industry.
-Topics for discussion include: theories of thernational trade, oceanic shipping's importance to world tade, bulk trade patterns, general cargo trade patterns, the anging time-space relationships associated with increasing hip size and new types of ships and the importance and evelopment of the world's merchant fleet with particular mphasis on Canada.
+The course considers the spatial dynamics of the world shipping industry.
+Topics for discussion include: theories of international trade, oceanic shipping's importance to world trade, bulk trade patterns, general cargo trade patterns, the changing time-space relationships associated with increasing ship size and new types of ships and the importance and development of the world's merchant fleet with particular emphasis on Canada.